rotaract5040/rotaract5040.github.io/_pace/faq.md

 ###### What if I want to arrive earlier or stay later than the PACE dates?

-You are definitely welcome to do so, however, please bear in mind you have to plan your own time outside of the program days.
+You are welcome to arrive early, however, please bear in mind you have to plan your own time and activities prior to the official start of the program.
 We are happy to assist you with suggestions.

 ###### What kind of insurance do I need?